Driver pleads guilty in drunken fatal crash

 A Southold electrician admitted in court Friday that he was drunk when he drove head-on into a minivan last year in Greenport, killing the driver.

 Zaleski had a blood alcohol content of 0.23 percent — almost three times the legal standard of 0.08 percent — when his pickup truck drifted across the center of Route 48 and hit a minivan driven by Youfeng Yang, 51, of Flushing, Queens.
-She was killed and her six passengers were injured.
-They were leaving a lavender farm and returning home.
+She was killed and her six passengers were injured after leaving a lavender farm on their way home.

+Camacho said he took into account that Zaleski, since his arrest, has taken stock of himself and mentored other inmates charged with DWI at the jail.
+Camacho said jail staff have told him that Zaleski "has been a tremendous asset" in counseling others.

 Comments